- Home

 Final thoughts…

-Many people assume that natural cleaning supplies will cost more than conventional cleaning products.
-But due to their simple ingredients, homemade cleaning products are quick and easy to make, while often working out cheaper.
+Many people assume that natural cleaning products will cost more than conventional ones.
+But homemade versions are quick and easy to make, and often cheaper, too, due to their simple ingredients.

-So, with many benefits for your home, health, and the environment, why not try making your own natural products ahead of your next clean?
+So, with many benefits for your home, health, and the environment, why not try making your own natural products?

-For further reading, head over to the home and garden section of our website.
-Here you’ll find everything from decluttering tips to spring cleaning checklists.
+For further reading, head over to our home and garden section.
+Here, you’ll find everything from decluttering tips to spring cleaning checklists.

 What’s your experience with natural cleaning?
-Have you got any natural cleaning products or tips that you can recommend to others?
+Do you have any natural cleaning products or tips that you can recommend to others?
 We’d love to hear from you in the comments below.